ScarsFun/test/_posts/qt_creator.md

 ---
 ## Running LittlevGL PC Simulator from Qt-Creator in Windows
 Qt-Creator is a powerful IDE and is easy manage non Qt project too.
-With the latest release Qt 5.12.0, GCC x64 compiler for windows is supported.
+With the latest release Qt 5.12.0, GCC x64 compiler, for windows, is supported.
 This is a step by step tutorial to run littlevgl PC simulator, in Windows 10, from Qt-Creator 4.8.0 with Mingw 64 bit compiler.

 ### Requirements